Quantum information science: Related mathematical subjects

-Quantum algorithm and quantum complexity theory are two of the subjects in algorithms and computational complexity theory.
+Quantum algorithms and quantum complexity theory are two of the subjects in algorithms and computational complexity theory.
 In 1994, mathematician Peter Shor introduced a quantum algorithm for prime factorization that, with a quantum computer containing 4,000 logical qubits, could potentially break widely used ciphers like RSA and ECC, posing a major security threat.
-This led to increased investment in quantum computing research and the development of post-quantum cryptography to prepare for the quantum computing era.
+This led to increased investment in quantum computing research and the development of post-quantum cryptography to prepare for the fault-tolerant quantum computing (FTQC) era.